Zafar343/yolov2-pytorch/README.md

 ## Training on custom data

-### Note: It is not necessary to put custom data in the data folder you can put itany where:
+### Note: It is not necessary to put custom data in the data folder, you can put it any where:

 1.	make train.txt (list of training image paths)